Zomba, Malawi: Zomba Catholic Secondary School

 Located around 5 km from the Old Capital city's town centre, this is a government-funded school founded in 1942 by the Catholic church.
 A community of Marist Brothers is located on site and the Brothers help with the teaching.
 Although funded by the government, pupils are still required to pay fees (MK107,000 per term as of 2017) as they live on campus and must pay board.
 The school is one of the best government schools in Malawi and competition for entry is intense.
 The school has around 600 pupils and 30 teachers as well as several administrative staff.

 It is also well known as Box 2 and BOCCO (Boys Of Courage And Cooperation).

-Zomba Theological College
+Theological colleges

 Zomba Theological College was founded in 1977 and is run by the five synods of Blantyre, Livingstonia, Nkhoma, Harare and Zambia but also works closely with the theological department of the University of Malawi.
+The National Theological Seminary of the Catholic Church is also located in Zomba.